tbrowder/Holidays-Miscellaneous/README.md

   * Flag Day - June 14

+  * *Father's Day - third Sunday in June

+  * *National Grandparent's Day - (Sept) first Sunday after US Labor Day

   * Halloween - October 31

-  * *Father's Day - third Sunday in June

   * *Election Day - Tuesday after the first Monday of November in even years (US)

   * Pearl Harbor Day - December 7

-  * *National Grandparent's Day - first Sunday after US Labor Day

 Holidays marked with a leading '*' are classified as 'calculated' holidays since their observed dates vary from year to year.
 This module uses module **Date::Utils** for that calculation.